Geometry of Arimoto Algorithm: Information geometric view of channel capacity in

 \section{\bf Information geometric view of channel capacity in $\mathcal{S}_3$}

 Let us try to characterize the channel capacity from the information geometric point of view.
-Takeuchi and Ikeda \cite{Ikeda} characterize the channel capacity in $\mathcal{S}_2$.
-Their method is natural because Shannon had emphasized in his paper \cite{Shannon} that the channel capacity is independent of a probability on input symbols.
-Let us review an outline of \cite{Ikeda}.
-A probability distribution that attains the channel capacity satisfies the following interesting condition: \begin{theo} Assume that a probability distribution $\hat{q} \in {\mathcal{S}_1}$ attains the channel capacity $C$.
-Then $\hat{q}$ satisfies the following condition:
+In \cite{Ikeda} and \cite{Arimoto}, the the channel capacity in $\mathcal{S}_2$ is referred to.
+Let us review their outline.
+A probability distribution that attains the channel capacity satisfies the following interesting condition: \begin{theo}\cite[Lemma 1]{Arimoto} \cite[p.554--555]{Ikeda} Assume that a probability distribution $\hat{q}(x) \in {\mathcal{S}_1}$ attains the channel capacity $C$.
+Then $\hat{q}(x)$ satisfies the following condition:

 where $r_{\hat{q}}(y)$ denotes the marginal distribution of $\hat{q}(x)\cdot r(y|x)$ on $\Omega_2$.
 Conversely, if there exist $\hat{C}\geq 0$ and $\hat{q}\in \mathcal{S}_1$ satisfying